Particle accelerators in popular culture: FlashForward

 FlashForward was an American science-fiction television series which aired for one season on ABC.
 It was loosely based on the 1999 novel Flashforward by Canadian science fiction writer Robert J. Sawyer.
 It ran from September 24, 2009, through May 27, 2010.

 The Adventures of the Galaxy Rangers

 The Adventures of the Galaxy Rangers episode "Trouble at Texton" featured a particle accelerator on the moon Texton, operated by a mad scientist determined to prove the existence of parallel universes.

 The Sparticle Mystery

 A particle accelerator is the cause of the adults disappearing in the CBBC science fiction drama, The Sparticle Mystery.

 Terra Nova

 In Terra Nova the rift in spacetime that allows time travel is a natural phenomenon discovered by scientists working at Fermilab.
 Hope Plaza, the facility holding the time portal has two large semicircles in its structure, presumably the accelerator itself.

 The Flash (2014 TV series)

 In the 2014 TV series The Flash, a scientist by the name of Harrison Wells (portrayed by Tom Cavanagh) creates a particle accelerator in the year 2020, which is not successful and creates metahumans (humans with supernatural powers), including Barry Allen / The Flash.
-However, in the year 2024, the Flash is forced to time travel as he sees that the man in the yellow suit (the Flash's main villain) will travel as well to the year 2000, to kill the Flash as a child.
-The man in yellow (whose name is Eobard Thawne) fails to kill the younger Barry and angered, kills his mother; he later finds out that he can't go back to his time due to fighting the Flash.
-He finds Dr. Wells at a beach and sets a trap for him when Wells and his wife pass by Starling City, killing Wells' wife but with Dr. Wells still surviving.
-Thawne uses a device to steal Well's identity (which kills him as well) and quickly constructs the building of S.T.A.R.
-Labs (which Wells built way later in his time).
-He also builds the particle accelerator quickly as well (Wells built it in 2020) because he wants to confront the Flash sooner, gain his speed, and travel back to his time.
-The particle accelerator once again is a failure, creating metahumans all over again.
-In the episode "Grodd Lives", Thawne puts a device in the used-up particle accelerator, allowing him to go back to his time; however, he willingly allows himself to fight the Flash one more time.